Up until now we've only used

 . ├── app │ └── Main.hs ├── hs-blog.cabal ├── LICENSE.txt ├── README.md ├── src │ ├── HsBlog │ │ ├── Convert.hs │ │ ├── Html │ │ │ └── Internal.hs │ │ ├── Html.hs │ │ └── Markup.hs │ └── HsBlog.hs └── stack.yaml 4 directories, 10 files

-Note that this package format is something we could release on Hackage for other Haskell developers to use!
+Note that this package format could be release on Hackage for other Haskell developers to use!